Friedrich Wambsganss

-Friedrich Wambsganss, also known as "Fritz" Wambsganss (25 June 1886 – 12 January 1979) was a German teacher, Nazi Party official, Sturmabteilung (SA) officer and Protestant synod president.
+Friedrich Wambsganss, also known as "Fritz" Wambsganss (25 June 1886 – 12 January 1979) was a German schoolteacher, a Nazi Party official, an SA-Oberführer in the Nazi paramilitary organization, the Sturmabteilung (SA), and a Protestant synod president.

 Early life

-Wambsganss was born in Rehau in the Rhenish Palatinate, the son of a customs officer.
-He attended volksschule and Latin school in Grünstadt.
-He then went to the teacher training institute (lehrerbildungsanstalt) in Kaiserslautern from 1899 to 1904 and in 1908 became an elementary school assistant teacher.
+Wambsganss was born in Rehau, the son of a customs officer.
+He attended Volksschule and Latin school in Grünstadt.
+He then went to the teacher training institute (Lehrerbildungsanstalt) in Kaiserslautern from 1899 to 1904 and in 1908 became an elementary school assistant teacher.
 He then entered military service as a one-year volunteer with the 23rd Royal Bavarian Infantry Regiment.
-From 1909 to 1912 he was employed as a volksschule teacher in Sitters and Münsterappel.
+From 1909 to 1912 he was employed as a Volksschule teacher in Sitters and Münsterappel.

 When the First World War broke out, Wambsganss was called up for military service with the 8th Royal Bavarian Reserve Infantry Regiment from 1914 to 1918.
-He entered service as a Leutnant and held positions as a platoon leader, a mess officer, Deputy Battalion Adjutant, and Deputy Battalion Commander.
+He entered service as a Leutnant and held positions as a platoon leader, a mess officer, deputy battalion adjutant, and deputy battalion commander.
 He received the Iron Cross, 1st and 2nd class and was discharged at the end of the war with the rank of Oberleutnant.
-In 1918 he settled in Kaiserslautern as a volksschule teacher, becoming a hauptschule teacher in 1923.
+In 1918 he settled in Kaiserslautern as a Volksschule teacher, becoming a Hauptschule teacher in 1923.